PoCInnovation/Workshops/software/29.Flask/README.md

     - Respond with `Hello world`

 To test your route, you can use `flask run` to launch the server and open your browser at http://localhost:5000.
-> :bulb: Several options can be provided to `flask run` to customize it's behaviour (the debug mode can be useful to reload the server when your file changes).
+> :bulb: Several options can be provided to `flask run` to customize it's behavior (the debug mode can be useful to reload the server when your file changes).
 > You can also run your app from your Python file with specific parameters and launch it with `python app.py` :wink:

 ## Step 2: Register

-Congratulations, you have succesfully created your first endpoint :partying_face:
+Congratulations, you have successfully created your first endpoint :partying_face:
 The next step is to add a route to register users.
 But first, you need to create your database using the [`db.sql`](./src/db.sql) file.
 This can be done with this command:
 ```sh